Agusio/Cursed-Hands/README.md

 # Cursed Hands

-A 3D puzzle game developed in Unity as an academic project.
+A 3D card game game developed in Unity as an academic project.
 Features include the use of design patterns and custom level design.

 ## Features